bensadeh/circumflex/README.md

 </p>

 #
 `circumflex` is Hacker&nbsp;News on the command line.
-It shows top submissions and lets you read comments in the pager `less`.
+Browse submissions and read comments in the pager `less`.

 <p align="center">
   <img src="screenshots/mainview.png" width="700" alt="^"/>